CodeMeister362/Idea-Box/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
-This project was completed during our fourth week at the Turing School over 5 days.
+This project was completed over 5 days during our fourth week at the Turing School.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)